 This goes for email especially.
-Yes, it is a less formal communication method in general, but if you are applying for a job (especially a transcription job, where good spelling and grammar are vital) make sure all of your correspondence is perfect and that you proofread any email prior to sending.
+Yes, it is a less formal communication method in general, but if you are applying for a job (especially a transcription job, where good spelling and grammar are vital in handling all industries like legal, law enforcement, academia, etc.), make sure all of your correspondence is perfect and that you proofread any email prior to sending.

 Don’t – Annoy the Hiring Manager